 Meta Descriptions & Title Tags

 Looking for something last minute?
-Sometimes the little things make the biggest difference.
+Sometimes the little things make the most significant difference.
 Stocking stuffers such as Meta Tags and Title Descriptions make great gifts to Google because they improve user experience without

-Meta tags and title descriptions are the first thing users see when they search your website.
-The more engaging and interesting they are, the more likely that users will go to your page.
-And the more page visits your site gets, the more Google will like it.
+Meta tags and title descriptions are the first things users see when they search your website.
+The more engaging and exciting they are, the more likely that users will go to your page.
+And the more page visits your site gets; the more Google will like it.

-It’s the website equivalent of a GPS system, only without the annoying voice reminding you to TURN RIGHT AT THE FORK two blocks too late.
+It’s the website equivalent of a GPS, only without the annoying voice reminding you to TURN RIGHT AT THE FORK two blocks too late.
 A sitemap helps Google navigate your site, giving it the best routes to travel to get your site seen and up on the search results.

 Imagine Google as Santa Claus, and its robots are his elves.
 (Ed.: Or ”little helpers” if that’s more PC.)
 Help the elves, help Santa—easy, right?
-You can give a great behind-the-scenes gift with a robots.txt file.
-When indexing your website, this file shows what parts of your website you want shown and what can be ignored.
+You can give a tremendous behind-the-scenes gift with a robots.txt file.
+When indexing your website, this file shows what parts of your site you want to be displayed and what can be ignored.